Chapter 11: Fortune Upon a Dam

 "Hmmmm...
 Yes, you can go ahead.
 It's not like I need it anyway...
 Perhaps you will find them before they do, yes?"

 "Maybe..."
 Nazuchi trailed, taking the map from Chalk.
 "So...
-How can we get to these ruins Sandstorm is in?
+How can we get to Sandy Ruins?
 The only thing we saw here was some dam."

 "Ah, yes..."
 Merlee turned his attention back to the crystal ball.
-"My crystal ball is telling me something that's damaged the dam...
+"My crystal ball is telling me something that's damaged Dusty Dam...
 It looks like it needs some fixing, but it does not tell me who is messing with it."

 "Do you know where we can go?"